hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-You may encounter the error, "permission denied", when running hdfs commands.
-To solve this error, you have to "exec" into the pod and change the access mode for the core-site.xml .
+You may encounter the error, "permission denied", when running HDFS commands.
+To solve this error, you have to "exec" into the pod and change the access mode for the core-site.xml.